RioBithub/Clock-dev/README.md

-# Clock-dev
+# Clock-Checker
-Check clock and spee
+Check clock and your os response speed
+No copyright
+Copyright will get banned